cockroachdb/docs/v22.1/primary-key.md

 To ensure each row has a unique identifier, the `PRIMARY KEY` constraint combines the properties of both the [`UNIQUE`](unique.html) and [`NOT NULL`](not-null.html) constraints.
 The properties of both constraints are necessary to make sure each row's primary key columns contain distinct sets of values.
 The properties of the `UNIQUE` constraint ensure that each value is distinct from all other values.
 However, because *NULL* values never equal other *NULL* values, the `UNIQUE` constraint is not enough (two rows can appear the same if one of the values is *NULL*).
 To prevent the appearance of duplicated values, the `PRIMARY KEY` constraint also enforces the properties of the `NOT NULL` constraint.

-For best practices, see [Create a Table: Select primary key columns](schema-design-table.html#select-primary-key-columns).
+For best practices, see [Select primary key columns](schema-design-table.html#select-primary-key-columns).

 ## Example